velvia/links/data_eng.md

 * [Making CRDTs Byzantine Fault Tolerant](https://martin.kleppmann.com/papers/bft-crdt-papoc22.pdf) - really interesting

 * [10000 Akka Cluster Nodes and RAPID](https://manuel.bernhardt.io/2020/04/30/10000-node-cluster-with-akka-and-rapid/) - interesting view into the new RAPID cluster membership protocol and how it can scale out peer to peer clusters
+* [Local-first Cooperation](

-* [Local-first Cooperation](https://local-first-cooperation.github.io/website/#relationship-with-other-architectural-building-blocks) - a pattern of distributed resilience by having local groups cooperate without centralized coordination.
+* https://local-first-cooperation.github.io/website/#relationship-with-other-architectural-building-blocks) - a pattern of distributed resilience by having local groups cooperate without centralized coordination.
 Also talks about Reactive.
+  - Not strictly about distributed systems, but related (hint: CRDTs are foundational)s: [Local-First Software Development](https://www.inkandswitch.com/local-first/)

 ### BlockChain Systems